greyhamwoohoo/azdevops-cli-build-deploy/README.md

 ## Design decisions
 The PowerShell logic is in the bad.ps1 file.

-I have wrapped up the calls with npm to show it all hanging together; my feeling is it makes sense to turn bad.ps1 into a DSL / PowerShell Model for your use case and forego npm completely.
+I have wrapped up the calls with npm to show it all hanging together; my feeling is it makes sense to turn bad.ps1 into a DSL / PowerShell Module for your use case and forego npm completely.

 ## Commands
 A list of npm commands: